-A risk factor is something that raises your chances of getting a health problem.
+A risk factor is something that raises your chance of getting a health problem.
 You can have schizophrenia with or without any of the risks listed below.
-The more you have, the greater chances your chances of getting it.
+The more factors you have, the greater chances your chances of getting it.

 Other factors that make the risk higher: